-In 1931, his early poems were published in Poetry magazine.
+In 1931, Fitzgerald’s early poems were published in Poetry magazine.
 After receiving his BA from Harvard in 1933, he moved to New York City and became a journalist working for the New York Herald Tribune as a reporter until 1935 and then at Time magazine from 1936 to 1949.
 He published his debut poetry collection, Poems (Arrow Editions), in 1935, followed by A Wreath for the Sea (New Directions) in 1943.
 During World War II, Fitzgerald served in the United States Navy in Guam and Pearl Harbor.

-From 1965 and 1981, Fitzgerald served as Boylston professor of rhetoric and oratory at Harvard University, succeeding former Librarian of Congress Archibald MacLeish.
-During his tenure, his teaching, especially of English metrics, influenced many young poets, some of whom went on to become known as the New Formalists.
+After the war ended, Fitzgerald returned to New York City where he began teaching English at Sarah Lawrence College.
+He later taught at the University of Notre Dame, the University of Washington, Mount Holyoke College, and Princeton University.
+He also served as poetry editor of the New Republic.
+From 1965 and 1981, Fitzgerald served as Boylston professor of rhetoric and oratory at Harvard, succeeding former Librarian of Congress Archibald MacLeish.
+During Fitzgerald’s tenure, his teaching, especially of English metrics, influenced many young poets, some of whom went on to become known as the New Formalists.
 Fitzgerald served as a Chancellor of the Academy of American Poets from 1968 to 1985.
-From 1984 to 1985 Fitzgerald was consultant in poetry to the Library of Congress.
+From 1984 to 1985 Fitzgerald was consultant in poetry (now, poet laureate) to the Library of Congress.